-- grounds in relation to the care of children - offences against children - offences against adults - inclusion on the list held by the Disclosure and Barring Service - living on or working in premises where a disqualified person lives or where a disqualified person is employed.
-This includes a provider or a nursery worker living in a household with a person that is disqualified - having registration refused or cancelled (does not apply for registrations cancelled for non-payment of fee)
+- grounds in relation to the care of children - offences against children - offences against adults - inclusion on the list held by the Disclosure and Barring Service - having registration refused or cancelled (does not apply for registrations cancelled for non-payment of fee) - offences include those committed overseas that, had the offence been committed in the UK, would disqualify that person from registration, regardless of how the offence is described in the law of the country.

-offences include those committed overseas that, had the offence been committed in the UK, would disqualify that person from registration, regardless of how the offence is described in the law of the country.
+Disqualification by Association (guidance from DfE)

-Disqualification by Association (quidance from DfE)
+The Statutory Framework for the Early Years Foundation Stage (EYFS) makes it clear that 'providers must ensure that people looking after children are suitable to fulfil the requirements of their roles..

-The Statutory Framework for the Early Years Foundation Stage (EYFS) makes it clear that 'providers must ensure that people looking after children are suitable to fulfil the requirements of their roles.
 It is a requirement in paragraph 3.11 of the EYFS that providers 'must tell staff that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
-Providers must not allow people, whose suitability has not been checked, including through a criminal records check, to have unsupervised contact with children being cared for.'.
-Providers do not have a duty to monitor the 'suitability' of persons living in staff households, but they do need to check with staff that they are not living with a person that is disqualified from working with children.
-If a member of staff is living in a household with someone who is disqualified, then they too are disqualified from working with children by association.
-However, there are two points to bear in mind: First the person is not quilty of an offence if they do not know a person, they are living with is disqualified.
-For example, a member of staff may live in shared housing and may not have any knowledge about the people they live with including whether those people are disqualified.
-Second the law is clear that this is about 'knowingly employing' someone who is disqualified.
+Providers must not allow people, whose suitability has not been checked, including through a criminal records check, to have unsupervised contact with children being cared for.

-RNPSLO annually send out a safeguarding declaration to staff requiring them to sign that their own and home circumstances have not changed since the last safeguarding declaration, along with the staff handbook informing them that it is their responsibility to inform the organisation if they become aware of a disqualified person living with them .
-RNPSLO would then act accordingly.
+We inform prospective employees and employed staff that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings which may affect their suitability to work with children.

-We inform prospective employees and employ staff that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings which may affect their suitability to work with children.
 If through undertaking the vetting process disqualification of a registered person, a person living in the same household or a person employed in that household, then that person must not continue as an early years provider nor be directly concerned in the management of such provision.